- Why Colby?

 Sanctions Sanctions available to the Board in a College Standards Hearing are available for a Sexual Misconduct Hearing, including suspension or expulsion.

-Appeal The appeal process available to the student is the same as that for the College Standards Hearing.
+Appeal The appeal process available to the parties is the same as that for the College Standards Hearing.
 In addition, the person who believes she/he is a victim of sexual misconduct shall be informed of the final results of the appeal.

 Records The same policy with respect to records is followed as for the College Standards